 The Authority may terminate any lease upon abandonment of the unit by the tenant, effective on the date of abandonment.
 If there is any question as to whether a tenant has abandoned the unit, the Authority shall send tenant a written notice requiring tenant to inform the Authority in writing within seven (7) business days after the date of the Authority's notice that the tenant intends to remain in occupancy.
 The notice to the tenant shall also inform the tenant that any personal property left in the unit will be disposed of within 24 hours after the seven (7) business day period expires.
-If no response is received from the tenant after seven (7) business days from the date of the Authority's notice, the lease shall be terminated effective on that date.
+If no response is received from the tenant after seven (7) business day period expires.
+If no response is received from the tenant after seven (7) business day period property left in the unit shall be disposed on in any manner deemed appropriate.
 Any personal property left in the unit shall be disposed on in any manner deemed appropriate.
 The tenant may, however, retrieve his or her property within the 24 hour period prior to disposal of the property.
 If the property is sold, any funds received shall be applied against any amounts owed by the tenant to the Authority, including costs of storing and selling the abandoned property.
 Any excess funds shall be handled like a security deposit under Section 19.3.